rz501/Macaulay2-Jupyter-Kernel/README.md

 * The current implementation is based on regular expressions matching in the Python runtime, so there is considerable overhead with I/O-heavy programs.
+More than that, the package is still under development and not yet stable, so crashes are not uncommon.
+Emacs is still recomended for serious development and research.
-Ideally, this issue will be fixed in the next (major) version.
+Ideally, this issue will be fixed in the next major release.

 * Note that while the notebooks from the [Examples](#Examples) section are statically rendered locally and reside on Github,